conwaydev/conwaydev.github.io/_posts/2016-05-21-using-gulp.md

 categories:
 - blog
 layout: post
+description: A brief look at using Gulp inside of a Jekyll project to manage your asset building.
 ---

 Even though I’m trying not to rely on JS build systems as much anymore and rather use plain npm scripts, I have to say I still love them.
 They absolutely changed my life when I started using them.
 Today I'm going to talk about using Gulp inside of Jekyll.
 Now Jekyll has a really useful server inside itself, but I prefer being able to control a little more and gulp gives me that ability.